The kvandal's story

 I began going on lots of mission trips: Columbia, Paraguay, Cuba, and India.
 I was always wondering what God's plan was for my life.
 God had given me some skills in the engineering and business world, but how did God want to use those for His Kingdom purposes.
 I began praying and after three years of prayer, God answered those prayers while I was flying from Ft.
 Lauderdale, Florida to my home in San Diego, CA. When I boarded the plane, God began sharing what His will was for my life.
 By the time I landed in San Diego, I had five detailed business/ministry plans that I believed God wanted me and my wife to complete.
 One of those plans was to develop a special place that He wanted to call Su Refugio after Psalm 91:1-2.
 It was to be a special place where children living in unstable conditions can find "REFUGE".
 A place where children with empty stomachs can be filled with nourishing food, their minds filled with a quality education, and their hearts filled with love.
 It was to be a place where the sick can receive medical care and spiritual healing.
 It was to be a place where women are taught skills to economically provide for their family.
 Most importantly, it was to be a place where His Word is taught.

 My life began to change dramatically.
 My husband Scott saw the change in me the moment I came back from the retreat and he said that he needed to go to a man’s retreat.
 So two months later, he went to a man’s retreat and there asked God for a new heart.
 God gave him a heart for missions as he rededicated his life to Jesus after 35 years of being a prodigal.
-Three months later on 9/21/2001 (yes, ten days after 9/11), my husband and I went on our first foreign mission trip to Argentina.
+Three months later on 9/21/2001 (yes, ten days after 9/11), Scott and I went on our first foreign mission trip to Argentina.
 Since then I have had the blessing of going on countless mission trips around the world, to witness before my eyes the saving grace of God as He brings people from darkness to light.
-Our daughter also served as a missionary in Paraguay and our son is seeking God’s will for his career at a Christian college.
+Our daughter also served as a missionary in Paraguay and our son is seeking God’s will for his career after graduating from a Christian college.
 My ex-husband and his wife are also now Christians.
 As Romans 8:28 tells us, “God works together all for good for those that love Him and are called according to His purposes.”
 Following a 20-year career in engineering marketing, God blessed me with the ability to retire and be a stay-at-home mom.
 This was something I had longed for since my daughter was born.
-Scott and I lead a small group in our home and I participate on short-term overseas mission trips several times each year.
+Scott and I lead short-term overseas mission trips several times each year.
 For the last ten years, I have had the honor of leading women’s discipleship conferences in Paraguay, Argentina, Ecuador, Peru and Portugal.
-I also serve the Lord as a Country Helper in Paraguay and Peru for Moms in Prayer International, teaching moms to pray.
+I also serve the Lord as a Board Member and Country Helper in Paraguay and Peru for Moms in Prayer International, teaching moms to pray.
 And we of course are blessed to lead Su Refugio Ministries where we care for orphans and widows in South America.
 I have two favorite verses, 1 Corinthians 1:26-29 (I am amazed that God would use someone like me, but I understand it is all for His glory) and Proverbs 3:5-6 (I must not lean on my understanding, but trust God in all things).